jlh040/Node-Express-Jobly/readme.md

 # Jobly Backend

 This is the Express backend for Jobly.
+It is tested with unit and integration tests.

 To download this code, run `git clone https://github.com/jlh040/Node-Express-Jobly.git`